Early Entry Program

 Continued Enrollment Requirements

-1. Once admitted, a student must complete an Early-Entry Program Form and have it approved by both the Graduate Program Director and the Graduate School.
-Failure to obtain prior Graduate School approval negates a student's ability to "double-count" courses in the accelerated Early Entry program.
+1. Once admitted, a student must complete an Early-Entry academic petition and have it approved by both the Graduate Program Director and the Graduate School.
+Failure to obtain prior Graduate School approval negates a student’s ability to “double-count” courses in the accelerated Early Entry program.

 2. Early entry students must maintain at least a 3.0 cumulative undergraduate GPA while enrolled in the Early Entry Program.
 Students who do not meet the normal admission requirement of a 3.0 cumulative undergraduate GPA at the end of his/her baccalaureate degree will be dismissed from the graduate program.